elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--This query helps identify which genres dominated Netflix's content releases in different years.
+- This query helps identify which genres dominated Netflix's content releases in different years.

--It reveals trends in genre popularity over time (e.g., whether Sci-Fi content has increased in recent years).
+- It reveals trends in genre popularity over time (e.g., whether Sci-Fi content has increased in recent years).

--Useful for content creators, analysts, and streaming strategists to make data-driven decisions.
+- Useful for content creators, analysts, and streaming strategists to make data-driven decisions.

 ### 8.Find the most common rating for movies and TV shows.
 ```sql